emcdonagh-OT/outreach/README.md

 - user requests:
 Users get in touch through a variety of channels (social media, email support, face-to-face).
 They may report bugs or request new features/data.
 We need to triage them before putting the request into place and implementing the change.
 Usability testing will be carried out and the feedback of those will be available collated.

-- Twitter stats: 1 tweet/day around 21:30 BST
+- Twitter stats (1 tweet/working day around 21:30 BST)
 http://bit.ly/2m7zpRV

 - Facebook, LinkedIn, Medium stats (1 post/week for both Facebook and LinkedIn)